 Few audio companies are as respected as Audio-Technica.
-When it comes to studio monitors, audio engineers and enthusiasts alike are bound to sing their praises for the German company.
+When it comes to studio monitors, audio engineers and enthusiasts alike are bound to sing their praises for the Japanese company.
 The fandom is well-earned, too, as Audio-Technica puts performance and dependability first time and time again with its premium audio products, drawing professionals to the brand like a band of cats to tuna.

-Related: Best studio headphones
+Related: The best studio headphones

-The best Audio-Technica headphones are the ATH-M50x
+The best Audio-Technica headphones is the ATH-M50xBT2

-If you’re familiar with the audio community, then you’ve heard of the Audio-Technica ATH-M50x as these headphones are some of the most recognizable studio cans around.
-They’ve earned their keep by proving time and time again that they can withstand studio usage.
-Swivel earcups may be rotated left, right, and even flipped up.
+If you’re familiar with the audio community, then you’ve heard of the Audio-Technica ATH-M50xBT2 as the wireless version of the headphones are some of the most recognizable studio cans around.
+This headset earns its keep time and time again because it can withstand studio usage.
+You can rotate the swivel ear cups and even flip them up.
 This lets you hear your surroundings during live mixing.

-Audio-Technica ATH-M50xFull Review
+Audio-Technica ATH-M50xBT2Full Review

 Housed within each ear cup is a 45mm dynamic driver that reproduces exceptional audio quality for professional use.
-If you’re looking for a pair of consumer cans with markedly exaggerated highs and lows, the ATH-M50x isn’t it.
+If you’re looking for a pair of consumer cans with markedly exaggerated highs and lows, the ATH-M50xBT2 isn’t it.
 While the bass response is a bit more emphasized than its little sibling the ATH-M40x, its main purpose is for studio mixing so audio engineers can accurately create a sound.

-The Audio-Technica ATH-M50x has earned its place as a studio staple.
+The Audio-Technica ATH-M50xBT2 earns its place as a studio staple.

 What you should know about Audio-Technica headphones

-- Fortunately, none of these headsets require an amp or DAC, keeping things reasonably priced.
+Audio-Technica made its name on versatile, utilitarian products at a reasonable price.
+Its headphones keep their value on resale well.
+Another perk: none of these headsets require an amp or DAC, keeping things reasonably priced.

-- That said, when it comes to the wireless options, keep an eye out for high-quality Bluetooth codecs.
+That said, when it comes to the wireless options, keep an eye out for high-quality Bluetooth codecs.
 As it stands, wireless cans can’t compete with the quality of wired alternatives.
 Getting a set with aptX compatibility for Android users or AAC support for iPhones will mitigate any perceptible audio-visual lag.

-For open-back cans, it’s hard to beat the ATH-AD900X
+For open-back cans, it’s hard to beat the ATH-AD900x

 The winged headband is designed to mitigate any vibrations that may degrade audio quality.
 Unfortunately, listeners have mentioned that, while effective, it isn’t the most comfortable mechanism.
 If you want comfortable open-back headphones, Sennheiser may be a better—albeit more expensive—option.